rgmelvin/solana-email/docs/SECURITY_GUIDE.md

 # Security Guide for Solana Email Identity Service

 This guide details the security practices and processes for the Solana Email Identity Service project.
-It covers our security model, static analysis procedures, dependency management, and best practices to ensure that our smart contracts and supporting code are secure and maintainable.
+It covers the security model, static analysis procedures, dependency management, error handling, best practices, and CI/CD integration for security.
+My goal is to ensure that the smart contracts and supporting code are secure, maintainable, and built to professional standards.

 ---